LaupWing/pt-course-19-21/docs/README.md

 Validation is done on the client, but also over the server.
 For most validation purposes [validator](https://www.npmjs.com/package/validator) has been used.
 Validator is used because we only need string validation, which is the only thing validator does.
 Validator has been written, checked, validated and maintained by over 250 real tech-nerdy people.
 They can probably write those validation functions better and safer than I ever could.

-When a form is submitted by a user the request is send to server.
+When a form is submit by a user the request is send to server.
 The server checks if nothing fishy is going on.
 For instance, when someone tries to register an account, we have to check the username on character length size and if it contains only letters and numbers.

 ```javascript
 // Validate username length